 What does your ideal email marketing team look like?

-There is huge variation in titles and job descriptions.
-An email marketing manager in one company may work on strategy and planning while in another company do the hands on production of email.
+There is a huge variation in titles and job descriptions.
+An email marketing manager in one company may work on strategy and planning while in another company do the hands-on production of email.

 As a business owner putting together my email marketing team, at the very least I would have a digital marketing strategist and someone to create the campaigns.